ktnechyba/csc470-fall2023/assignments/final/README.md

 # Final Plans
 ## Game Components
 ### Gameplay Description
-A mix of Captain Toad's Treasure Tracker and Monument Valley 1 and 2
+A 3D game mix of Captain Toad's Treasure Tracker and Monument Valley 1 and 2

 User will solve puzzles on screen using mouse clicks interactions w/ NPC via computer keys or mouse click on UI dialogue box